 14Of these things put them in remembrance, charging them before the Lord that they strive not about words to no profit, but to the subverting of the hearers.
 15Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
 16But shun profane and vain babblings: for they will increase unto more ungodliness.
 17And their word will eat as doth a canker: (2Tim 2:)

 The word canker means to gnaw, a gangrene.
-It's something that once it starts it continues to grow and destroy.
+It's something that once it starts, it continues to grow and destroy.
 We now have cancer that eats away at the body until the body dies altogether.
 False teachings do the same thing.
 They continue to spread throughout the body, both as individuals, and as a body of believers.
 When we accept a teaching, and teach it as a truth, we cause the cancer to take a stronger hold, and to be seen as something benign, or even helpful to the body.
 The Bible refers to such activity as leaven.
-Leaven makes the dough taste better, to look bigger and more beautiful, but it contains nothing of value.
+Leaven makes the dough taste better, to look bigger and more beautiful, but it contains little of value.

 When we've experienced the Lord, we discover that all the beautiful pictures that have been given to us are nothing but simplistic images painted by the mind of man.
 But we don't know where to look to find truth.
 We feel in limbo.
 So we attach ourself to someone who is saying something different than what we have been hearing before our conversion.
 Eventually we begin to hear from our new Spiritual guide things that do not fit with what we've experienced, nor what we now find in the Bible.
 So we discard everything and assume such a search for truth is hopeless.
 We now know truth exists, but we don't find it anywhere in the mainstream of the Christian world.